Client(s): Boulder County Health Department

 Service: Health Services Research and Evaluation

-Technical Expertise: Reproductive & Women's Health
+Technical Expertise: Family Planning & Reproductive Health

 Americans increasingly desire smaller families, and women are shortening their childbearing years.
 As a result, Americans are spending more of their lives choosing to avoid pregnancy and in need of effective contraception (Stout, Shupe, & McLaughlin, 1998).
 However, the majority of all pregnancies in the United States are unintended.
 Unintended pregnancies are associated with increased social, emotional, and health stressors for those affected by or born of such pregnancies.